surveyjs/survey-analytics/docs/get-started-vue.md

 ## Install the `survey-analytics` npm Package

-Survey Analytics is distributed as a <a href="https://www.npmjs.com/package/survey-analytics" target="_blank">survey-analytics</a> npm package.
+SurveyJS Dashboard is distributed as a <a href="https://www.npmjs.com/package/survey-analytics" target="_blank">survey-analytics</a> npm package.
 Run the following command to install it:

 ```cmd
 npm install survey-analytics --save
 ```

-Survey Analytics depends on the <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> and <a href="https://github.com/timdream/wordcloud2.js#readme" target="_blank">Wordcloud</a> libraries.
+SurveyJS Dashboard depends on the <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> and <a href="https://github.com/timdream/wordcloud2.js#readme" target="_blank">Wordcloud</a> libraries.
 Wordcloud is used to visualize the Text, Multiple Text, and Comment question types.
 Plotly.js is used to visualize the rest of the question types.
 The command above installs both these libraries as dependencies.

 ## Configure Styles

-Import the Survey Analytics style sheet as shown below:
+Import the SurveyJS Dashboard style sheet as shown below:

 ```js
 <script>